-IMPORTANT NOTE: Mitel Networks Headsets with Feature Control Switch (PN 9132-800-500-NA/9132-800-501-NA) must be installed in the dedicated headset jack (the jack nearest the front of the set).
+IMPORTANT NOTE: MITEL's Headset with Feature Control Switch (PN 9132-800-500-NA) must be installed in the dedicated headset jack (the jack nearest the front of the set).
 Installation will disable your handset microphone.
 Disconnecting the headset at the jack or at the quick-disconnect plug restores handset operation.